 Self-catering is where you will have a kitchen and fridge as well as utensils in your rental apartment so that you can choose to prep some of the meals yourself.
 Again, this is not an option in most of the resorts, but will often be available if you choose to rent an Airbnb on one of the local islands.
 Self-catering can prove to be one of the most economical options..
 If you choose to stay at a self-catering accommodation near to a local supermarket, you can pick up fresh exotic fruits, fresh vegetables and kitchen staples to stock up your fridge.
 Local eateries will also provide an affordable spot to try some delicious curries, soups, and fish dishes without breaking the bank.

 Room only is just as it sounds – you will receive your room only and nothing else.
 This is also found on some of the local island guesthouses as well as in some of the ultra-luxurious mega resorts.
 While room-only is affordable on the local islands, on the resort islands you will need to have a rather large budget to accommodate for all your breakfasts, lunches, dinners, snacks, drinks and, excursions.
+If you are staying on the island of Hulhule then we can recommend the Hulhule Island Hotel – click here to check out photos and book your stay.

 Tips to Get the Most out of Your Maldives Holiday Package